Cutleaf Coneflower

 Aster family (Asteraceae)

-Description: This native perennial plant is 3-8' tall; it branches occasionally in the upper half.
-The stems are light green, terete, and usually hairless.
-The alternate leaves are up to 12" long and 12" across, becoming gradually smaller as they ascend the stems.
-They spread outward from their stems on long petioles and have a tendency to droop.
-The typical leaf has 3-7 large lobes, smooth or coarsely dentate margins, and a dark green upper surface that is hairless or slightly hairy.
-The lobes are elliptical or lanceolate in shape; the terminal lobe of each leaf is often subdivided into 2 smaller lobes.
-The uppermost leaves on the flowering stalks are much smaller in size and lanceolate to broadly ovate in shape; they lack lobes.
-The upper stems terminate in either individual or elongated clusters of flowerheads.
-Each flowerhead spans about 2½–3" across; it has a daisy-like structure consisting of a globoid central cone that is surrounded by 6-12 yellow ray florets.
-The central cone is light green while immature, but it later becomes yellow and resembles a pincushion to some extent because of the tubular disk florets.
-The ray florets have a petal-like appearance and they droop downward from the cone.
-There are about 5 floral bracts surrounding the base of the flowerhead; these bracts are light green, hairless, and ovate to oblong-ovate in shape.
-The blooming period occurs from mid-summer to early fall and lasts about a month.
-Each disk floret is replaced by an oblongoid achene that has a crown of tiny blunt teeth at its apex.
+The upper stems terminate in either individual or cyme-like clusters of flowerheads on stalks 2" or more in length.
+Each flowerhead spans about 2-3" across; it has a daisy-like structure consisting of a globoid central cone that is surrounded by 6-12 ray florets.
+The central cone is light green while immature, but it later becomes yellow and resembles a pincushion to some extent because of the corollas of its tubular disk florets.
+The petaloid rays surrounding the central cone are yellow, oblong in shape, and drooping.
+The base of each flowerhead is defined by 8-15 floral bracts (phyllaries); these bracts are light green, oblong-ovate in shape, and hairless to hairy.
+The blooming period occurs from mid-summer to early fall and lasts about 1-2 months.
+Each disk floret is replaced by an oblongoid achene (3-4.5 mm. in length) that has a crown of tiny blunt teeth at its apex.
 The root system is fibrous and rhizomatous.
-Vegetative colonies of plants are often formed from the long rhizomes.
+Clonal colonies of plants are often formed from the long rhizomes.

 Comments: This is a tall-growing wildflower with a rather lanky appearance.
 A cultivar of this species, called 'Golden Glow' has double flowerheads with more ray florets (greater than 12) than the wild form.
 Cutleaf Coneflower is one of several Rudbeckia spp. with yellow flowerheads.
 It has larger and more widely separated disk florets than these other species, which provides the mature central cone of its flowerheads with a slight pincushion appearance.
 The central cones of Cutleaf Coneflower are light green to yellow (depending on their maturity), while the central cones of other Rudbeckia spp. are dark brown to black (e.g., Rudbeckia hirta, Rudbeckia triloba, & Rudbeckia fulgida) or grey to brown (e.g., Rudbeckia pinnata).
 The leaves of Cutleaf Coneflower have 3-7 deep lobes, while the leaves of other Rudbeckia spp. have fewer lobes or none.
 An exception is Rudbeckia pinnata (Yellow Coneflower), which has leaves with as many lobes.
 However, the lobes on its leaves are more narrow than those of Cutleaf Coneflower.
+Other common names of Rudbeckia laciniata include Green-headed Coneflower and Wild Golden Glow.

 Return